null Skip to main content

 4. Shake the jar daily.

-7. For a stronger oil, add more plant material to strained oil and repeat steps 3-6.
+7. For a stronger oil, add more plant material to the strained oil and repeat steps 3 through 6.

 1. Place finely chopped herbs and oil in a double boiler.

-4. Pour strained oil into a clean, glass jar.
-Store in a cool, dark location.
+4. Pour into clean glass jar; store in a cool, dark location.

-Herb infused oils can keep for 6 months to 3 years, depending on the herb and oil used.
+Shelf life: Herb infused oils can keep for 6 months to 3 years, depending on the herb and oil used.
+Store away from heat and light.

 Herbs Commonly Used in Infused Oils

-These herbs extract beautifully into oil and have a long tradition of topical and therapeutic use:
+These herbs extract well into oil and have a long tradition of topical and therapeutic use:

-• Calendula — One of the most beloved herbs for skin-healing infused oils
+• Calendula: One of the most widely used herbs for skin-healing infused oils

-• Yarrow — Wound-healing and anti-inflammatory; great for bruise and sprain oils
+• Yarrow: Wound-healing and anti-inflammatory; traditional choice for bruise and sprain oils

 Try a Related Product